Friday, August 22, 2025

 My boss came into the office one day during those years, the Bush years as governor, and said, like, he just saw former Governor White at a wine store on West 6th Street, a few blocks away from our office.
 Which blew my boss’s mind.

 “Mark White buys bad wine just like me!” or words to that effect.
 That's what my boss said.
 A small town, yeah.
-Whole Foods, a few blocks down from the wine store, was pretty much the center of my social existence at the time—no longer hanging out at my dealer’s apartment up near the Drag, which had been Ground Zero for me back in the day, not the Central Library anymore either, management didn't like too many Negroes at the main location.
+Whole Foods was a few blocks past the wine store and was pretty much the center of my social existence for a time—no longer hanging out at my dealer’s apartment up near the Drag, which had been Ground Zero for me back in the day, not the Central Library anymore either, management didn't like too many street Negroes at the main location.
 Suddenly my principal hang-out was W.F.

 To set the scene.

-Not the current Whole Foods, not the present mothership but the prior mothership, next to Book People, just across Sixth Street from the main locale.
+Not the current Whole Foods, not the present mothership but the prior mothership, next to Book People, just across Sixth Street from the main locale now.
 So, like, Whole Foods had these awesome muffins, outrageously over-priced like everything else on the aisles, and like only one good deal, one reasonably-priced item in the whole fucking store.
 Water.
-You could buy cold mineral water allegedly from Italy in a big green glass bottle for like one dollar and carry it around in your backpack and survive in downtown River City during summer when even an African-American warrior whose ancestors ran barefoot on the savannah, hunting alongside Simba the lion—and whose ancestors also worked in East Texas cotton fields, hoeing a tough row—starts to sweat.
+You could buy cold mineral water allegedly from Italy in a big green glass bottle for like one dollar and carry it around in your backpack and survive downtown during summer.
+When even an African-American warrior whose ancestors ran barefoot on the savannah, hunting alongside Simba the lion—and whose ancestors also worked in East Texas cotton fields, hoeing a tough row—starts to sweat.

 You feel me?
-Personally, it was never my plan to shoplift at Whole Foods, back in the day.
-Even in the Old Austin where racist privilege still existed, and was so very hurtful to the Black Man.
-Not that the thought didn't occur to me to rip off the store, as a kind of revolutionary justice, you know?
-Except W.F. always seemed like a risky environment for a Negro, not worth it, not for a fucking aubergine or organic beet.
+Personally, it was never my plan to shoplift at Whole Foods, even back in the day.
+Even in the Old Austin where racist privilege was so blatant and was so very hurtful to the Black Man.
+Not that the thought didn't occur to me to rip off the store, actually, as a kind of revolutionary justice, or wealth redistribution, you know?
+Except W.F. has always seemed like a risky environment for a Negro, not worth it, not in the old Austin, or even today, not for an aubergine or organic beet.

 Done a lot of grazing thru the years, sure.

-This Latino cop was cooler about his suspicions which the state pigs usually are, they're really polite, you know?
-But before the pig signals me to stop, which he didn’t really do, he’s looking at my bag of goodies—but doing it in a discreet way because this was an expensive store where wealthy/powerful white people came to shop and security didn’t want to make a big scene or put a liberal off enjoying his or her foie gras or Perrier by clubbing a nigger to the ground during store hours.
+He was cooler about his suspicions which the state puercos usually are, they're really polite, you know?
+But before the pig signals me to stop, which he didn’t really do, he’s looking at my bag of W.F. goodies—but doing it in a discreet way because this was an expensive store where wealthy/powerful white people came to shop and security didn’t want to make a big scene or put a liberal off enjoying his or her foie gras or Perrier by clubbing a nigger to the ground during store hours.
 Not while customers are still enjoying the shopping experience.

-This Latino guy said that on Election Day 2000 he was actually on duty at the Governor’s Mansion and W was home.
+This Latino guy said that on Election Day 2000 or Election Day +1 when the new resident of the White House had not been declared, he was actually on duty at the Governor’s Mansion and W was home.
 Yeah, that's what he said.
 And that's where it got interesting.
 So, like, W came out out of the house early that morning, onto the front lawn, in his robe and slippers or whatever, to collect his morning newspaper, trying to act like an ordinary guy in Austin, Texas, in case the media was watching which they were.

 There were news vans and reporters already camped out, on West 11th Street, as close as they could get to the Mansion.
 So, like, my question to this state trooper working the W.F. front door was, like, stop right there.
 Stop right there.